Who’s most at risk of developing blood clots?

 Classic symptoms for DVT include pain, swelling, discoloration (bluish or reddish) and warmth.
 For PEs, symptoms include shortness of breath, chest pain, lightheadedness, rapid pulse, an unexplained cough – perhaps even coughing up blood.

 Common risk factors include obesity, pregnancy, increase in estrogen (such as birth control pills or hormone replacement therapy), smoking, sitting for a long period of time (especially with your legs crossed) or lying in bed for a long time with your legs still.
 Blood clots can also form after major surgery or if you’ve injured a vein from a broken bone or a severe muscle injury.

 If someone in your family has had a stroke, heart attack or any type of blood clot, this also can mean you are at higher risk for having clots and should talk with your doctor about it.

 To reduce your risk for dangerous blood clots, health care providers offer several suggestions.

 Sometimes, physicians prescribe blood thinners, also known as anticoagulants, to treat or prevent blood clots.
 The most common anticoagulant used is warfarin, which requires a patient to undergo regular blood testing to ensure the dosage is safe and effective.
-There are some newer medications with brand names such as Pradaxa, Xarelto and Eliquis that don’t require blood testing, but do require other lab monitoring to make sure organs like the kidneys and liver are continuing to function properly.
+There are some newer medications that don’t require blood testing but do require other lab monitoring to make sure organs like the kidneys and liver are continuing to function properly.